This article originally appeared in Pennsylvania Heritage Magazine

 Although Kraft Foods eventually became synonymous with individually wrapped cheese slices, it was Arnold N. Nawrocki and the Clearfield Cheese Company that revolutionized its packaging and marketing.
 To recognize his invention, the Pennsylvania Historical and Museum Commission (PHMC) installed a state historical marker honoring Nawrocki in Curwensville in 2007.

 Since 1914, the Pennsylvania Historical and Museum Commission (PHMC) has installed more than 2,300 state historical markers throughout the Commonwealth.
-Information about PHMC's marker program is available online at Pennsylvania Historical Marker Program and Explore PA History.
+Information about PHMC's marker program is available online at Pennsylvania Historical Marker Program.

 For Further Reading